paul-hammant/tbd/content/vcs-features/index.md

 Service Level Agreement to have those complete ten minutes after the commit has been placed in the 'needs code review' queue.

-The reality of VCS platforms today is that they only provided hooks (Web hooks most likely) into other CI servers.
+The reality of VCS platforms today is that they only provided hooks (web-hooks most likely) into other CI servers.
 The best combinations of VCS platform and CI server do so for any of the branches in play, including code-review branches (forks).